-- 4.5 The Environment Act of 2021 and the Cop 15 agreement of 2022 (Kunming-Montreal Global Biodiversity Framework), to which the UK was a signatory, set forth ambitious goals for increasing biodiversity. - 4.6 The 2021 Environment Act requires development to produce biodiversity net gain of 10% and that these measures be secured for 30 years.
-The Act aims that development leaves the natural environment in a measurably better state than it was beforehand. - 4.7 Biodiversity in Hampstead is supported not only by the Heath and designated corridors but traditionally by individual gardens and green spaces in almost all of this Plan's character areas. - 4.8 Paragraph 174 (d) of the NPPF states that planning policies should minimise impacts on and provide net gains for 'biodiversity, including by establishing coherent ecological networks that are more resilient to current and future pressures.'
+- 4.5 The Environment Act of 2021 and the Cop 15 agreement of 2022 (Kunming-Montreal Global Biodiversity Framework), to which the UK was a signatory, set forth ambitious goals for increasing biodiversity by insuring that habitats are left in a measurably better state than they were before the development (Biodiversity Net Gain or BNG). - 4.6 In England, BNG is mandatory under Schedule 7A of the Town and Country Planning Act 1990 (as inserted by Schedule 14 of the Environment Act 2021). - 4.7 The Act applies to all development, including small gardens, with some exemptions.
+Biodiversity in Hampstead is supported not only by the Heath and identified corridors but traditionally by individual gardens and green spaces in almost all of this Plan's character areas. - 4.8 Paragraph 180 (d) of the NPPF states that planning policies should minimise impacts on and provide net gains for 'biodiversity, including by establishing coherent ecological networks that are more resilient to current and future pressures.'